 I had almost forgotten that I had given Eric some tough love in the past.
 I challenged a bunch of his assumptions.
-I wasn’t really sure if my advice had stuck, but was very happy to read his excited reply:
+Honestly, I wasn’t really sure if my advice had stuck.

 Space seems like an asset, but it’s a liability if you don’t have a community involved from the start.
 My #1 advice is to start getting out into the community, and getting to know people you can bring together as LONG before you have a space as possible.

 This is the most counter-intutive part of starting a coworking space.
 It seems like you’d want to go out and find people who would want a coworking space, or any space to work for that matter.